+ Cai: AI Action Layer for macOS | Free & Open Source

 Is Cai really free?

 Yes.
 Cai is free and open source under the MIT license.
-No subscriptions, no telemetry, no strings attached.
-Optional cloud and in-app API search features may be offered in the future, but the core app will always be free.
+No telemetry, no tracking.
+Some advanced features may be offered as a paid option in the future, but the core app will always remain free and open source.